 The Nonsense Show by Eric Carle

-A new book by Eric Carle is always a treat.
-Carle wanted to expose young children to surrealism.
-The children may not care about that but they will love the silly rhymes and illustrations of birds swimming, fish flying and a boy in a kangaroo’s pouch.
-Fan of Carle will notice that he recycles some of his illustrations from other books.
+Eric Carle created this colorful picture book to teach young children about surrealism.
+Youngsters may not care about that but they will love the silly rhymes and illustrations of birds swimming, fish flying and a boy in a kangaroo’s pouch.

 Louella Mae, She’s Run Away by Karen Beaumont Alarcon, illustrated by Roseanne Litzinger

 Where, oh where is Louella Mae?

 When Louella May runs away, the family goes on a frantic search to find her.
 Rhyming words provide clues to the action on the next page.
 Predicting results is another key reading skill.
 I love reading this aloud with a southern accent.

 A tiny bug went for a walk.

 He met a cat and stopped to talk.

 They fell in step and strolled a while,

 The bug, the cat and the crocodile continue to make new friends as they travel and revel in each other’s company.

 Shoe Baby by Joyce Dunbar, illustrated by Polly Dunbar,